|Tuition fee type||Cost (per annum)|

 - Opportunities to undertake a year's industrial placement or Erasmus placement

-- Stepping stone to more specialist MSc study in industrial biotechnology, virology, immunology or cosmetic science
+- Stepping stone to more specialist MSc study in Industrial Biotechnology or Cosmetic Science

 I have enjoyed every minute of my Biochemistry degree.
 It is challenging and rewarding and the opportunities to gain experience in the practical work are invaluable.